dashn9/rustenium/README.md

 # Rustenium

-A modern, high-performance WebDriver BiDi automation library for Rust.
+The most robust, high-performance WebDriver BiDi automation library for Rust.

 Rustenium provides a powerful and ergonomic API for browser automation using the WebDriver BiDi protocol.
 It offers both low-level control and high-level abstractions for common automation tasks.